 This is the phase of training that frustrates new puppy owners the most.
-No one likes constantly cleaning up their puppies messes.
-But it comes with the territory.
-Every puppy is different, some learn quicker than other and some slower than others.
+No one likes constantly cleaning up their puppy’s messes, but it comes with the territory.
+Every puppy is different – some learn quicker and some slower than others.

-CONSISTANT PATTERNS are neccesary.
-Try to take them outside in the morning about the same time and as early as possible.
-I get up about five o’clock every morning and take them outside while its cool.
+Try to take your pet outside in the morning at about the same time daily and as early as possible.
+I get up about five o’clock every morning and take my dogs outside while its cool.

-I feed them outside and water them and let them play.
+While outside, I feed them, water them, and let them play.
 When I bring them inside, I let them roam around and play.
 When I have to stop and can’t monitor them, I put them back in their cages.

 I feed my puppies at the same time every day.
 First thing in morning, around noon, and a small amount around three to five.
-Now everyone has to adjust this to their own schedules but consistency is they key.
+Now everyone has to adjust this to fit their own schedules, but consistency is the key.
 Do not feed them in their cage.

 If they do make a mess in the house, don’t make a big deal of it.
 Just clean it up and go on.
-Make sure to spray the spot with some odor eliminator or every time the puppy smells this spot he will think its a place to go.
+Make sure to spray the spot with some odor eliminator.
+Otherwise, every time the puppy smells this spot he will think it’s a place to go.